Saturday Night Live 50th Anniversary Special

 "Saturday Night Live 50th Anniversary Special" (also billed as "SNL50: The Anniversary Special") is a three-hour television special to commemorate the 50th anniversary season of Saturday Night Live.
-It aired on February 16, 2025, on NBC and Peacock and, like the 40th Anniversary Special, was preceded by two hour-long live red carpet specials: one was hosted by Amelia Dimoldenberg for SNLs social media such as YouTube; Willie Geist, Leslie Jones, and Matt Rogers hosted the pre-show on NBC.
-However, the carpet at the 50th anniversary started only one hour before the show began at 7 p.m. before the 8 to 11:30 p.m. show.
+It aired on February 16, 2025, on NBC and Peacock.
 The special was watched by nearly 15 million viewers.

 Synopsis

 The special followed the format of a typical Saturday Night Live episode, extended to 3½ hours instead of the usual 1½, and included a cold open, a monologue, sketches, a short film, commercial parodies, and musical performances.